Is Toilet Paper Or Bidet Eco-Friendly?

 Toilet paper is a paper product used to clean the anus and surrounding anal area after defecation, as well as external genitalia and perineal areas after urine instillation (for females).
 It’s an everyday household necessity that comes in various forms – from traditional ‘roll’ packages to more contemporary packaging options.

-See also Bidet Attachment for You?
+See also The Best Bidet Features for a Comfortable Wash

 It’s easy to see how using toilet paper can have an adverse effect on the environment: Wet toilet paper decomposes quickly, using up a lot of water, bleach and single-use plastic.
 Furthermore, most toilet paper is made from trees which puts forests at risk and releases carbon dioxide into the air.